CodecoolBase/diligent-academy-self-study/tasks.md

 }
 ```

-Make sure you provide the proper reply scheme (serialization).
+Make sure you provide the proper reply scheme (serialization) for `200 OK`s.

 Take care of the separation of concerns clean coding principle.